soft-eng-practicum/softdev2-resources/content/workshops/react/Beginner/_index.md

 ---
 ### App
 <h2>-Root Component-</h2>
-<p>Every React application has atleast one component known as the Root Component (Most of the time named the App component)</p>
+<p>Every React application has at least one component known as the Root Component (Most of the time named the App component)</p>
-<p>This component represents the entire application and is where aall the child componts are displayed</p>
+<p>This component represents the entire application and is where all the child components are displayed</p>

 ---